Pink Snowberry Hedge Plants

 Prepare your site before planting:

 It is good to dig over the area where you plant a hedge several months in advance, especially if the soil is poor.
-Destroy the weeds first: nettles, brambles and ground elder are tough and a glyphosate based weed-killer is the best way to remove them.
+Destroy the weeds first.
 Then dig the soil over; remove rocks, roots and other rubbish.
 Mix in well rotted compost or manure down to the depth of about 2 spades.
 If your soil is rich, you don't have to dig it over, but killing all the weeds is still necessary.

 Watch our video on how to plant a garden hedge for full details.
 The plants in this video are delivered pot-grown, but planting out bareroot stock is essentially the same.